Monday, December 3, 2007

 One instance in which we can see the discrimination within the black community is with two friends, one light skinned, the other dark skinned.
 People around them prefer the light skinned friend more because of his lighter skin and better hair texture.
 These friends both see the effects but do not talk about discrimination with each other.
 They feel they are friends for who they are, not because of their color.
 When a racial comment is made in a conversation, many people go along with the comment and laugh because they don’t want to stick out, even if they disagree with the racism.

 In the movie, many newspaper ads were shown that advertised ways to have lighter skin.
 It is amazing to see what lengths people will go to change their appearance to feel like they fit in.
 Many women feel there are many conflicts between black women of different skin color because of the competition of beauty.
-Some blacks feel discriminated against because they feel others think they are not supposed to excel and not supposed to have anything.
-One woman of lighter black skin catches discrimination from the black community.
-People ask her where she is from and tell her she can’t be black because she looks too much like a white person.
-Many lighter blacks feel this same way that they get hostility from the black community.
+Some blacks feel discriminated against because the

 In 1977, another incident of racism within the black community occurred.
 Essence, a black magazine, called a mother and daughter to be on the cover.
 The mother was dark skinned while the daughter was light skinned and looked more white.
 Many readers were angry and asked the publishers why they were putting a white woman on the cover of a black magazine.
 The name “skillet blond” is used to call people who are very dark and have very strong African American features.
 Many children in the black community get the impression they are bad kids because they are told they have bad hair, bad lips, and a bad nose.
 These people felt many things inhibited them, told them they weren’t beautiful.
 The environment you grow up in has a great effect on who you become.